genidma/teatime-accessibility/README.md

 GUI based timer application (app) for the Ubuntu (Desktop) environment.
 With presets for time, reminders (including audible bell), basic statistics, visual effects (including gifs).
 New features are added regularly.

+## Release Notes

+For information about the latest features, improvements, and bug fixes, please see [RELEASE_NOTES.md](RELEASE_NOTES.md).

 ## Features

 - **Simple Timer**: Easy-to-use interface with start/stop controls